-University campus siege nears end as Hong Kong gears up for election
+Campus siege nears end as Hong Kong gears up for election

 About 1,000 people have been arrested in the siege in the Chinese-ruled city, about 300 of them younger than 18.

-Rotting rubbish and boxes of unused petrol bombs littered the grounds, where many levels of the buildings resemble abandoned hideouts littered with items such as rucksacks, masks and water bottles.

-In the early hours of Saturday, fire department officers inspected part of a sewer system through which some students had tried to flee earlier in the week, leaving backpacks, masks and other belongings scattered nearby.

-The university standoff is nearing an end as a record 1,104 people gear up to run for 452 district council seats in elections on Sunday.
+The repairs got underway as a record 1,104 people gear up to run for 452 district council seats in elections on Sunday.

 A record 4.1 million Hong Kong people, from a population of 7.4 million, have enrolled to vote, spurred in part by registration campaigns during months of protests.

-Young pro-democracy activists are now running in some of the seats that were once uncontested, and dominated by pro-Beijing candidates.
+Young pro-democracy activists are now running in some of the seats that were once uncontested and dominated by pro-Beijing candidates.

 The protests snowballed from June after years of resentment over what many residents see as Chinese meddling in freedoms promised to Hong Kong when the former British colony returned to Chinese rule in 1997.